Trustpilot Reviews

 The factors that attract S. cerevisiae-mediated infections include long term usage of broad-spectrum antibiotics, weakened immunity due to immuno suppressant drugs, recipients of organ transplants, individuals with long period of catheterization, and HIV-AIDS patients.
 Generally, patients admitted to the ICU for long periods fall in these categories.
 Intake of oral or parenteral probiotics (S. boulardii) may also give rise of S. cerevisiae blood infections.

-How Easy is it to Treat S. cerevisiae Infections?
+How to Treat Saccharomyces cerevisiae Infections

 Saccharomyces cerevisiae has been generally considered as a health-associated microbe, and used in bread and wine making.
 However, numerous researchers across the world started doubting this as more and more cases of S. cerevisiae infections in human blood were identified.